rubixchain/learn/content/examples.md

 This Tweet is misleading and contains an honest error due to unit conversions.
 Lowercase c calories are not the same as uppercase C Calories.
 1 Calorie = 1000 calories, so 100 Calories = 100k calories.
 An official table of energy units and conversions can be found here: <http://reputable>...

 - Explains a complex topic using clear language
-- Points out where the misleading info likely originated while being respectful to the author
+- Points out where the misleading info has likely originated from while being respectful to the author
 - Provides a link to reliable information

 </div>